flows-network/flow-functions/README.md

 ## Usage

-This repo consists of many kinds of functions to automate your workflow across multipule SaaS with the flows.network platform.
+This repo consists of many kinds of functions to automate your workflows across multipule SaaS with the [flows.network](https://flows.network/) platform.

 To use these functions, make sure you have an account on [flows.network](https://flows.network/).
 And then, check out our [Get Started](https://docs.flows.network/docs/category/getting-started) guide!